hwangwooj/hwangwooj.github.io/essays/Think Before You Ask!.md

 This question seems to be a bad example in every way.
 This kind of question is everywhere if you search on google.
 This question was posted about a decade ago and only 4 developers have answered this question and they all said “it depends”.
 This question is more like a “trivial question based on a simple curiosity” rather than problem solving stuff.
 There is no evidence that a person who asked this question tried hard to take care of this matter by himself/herself.
 In other words, this question is “not smart” at all.

 ## Conclusion
-At first I thought I could ask anything regarding computer science on StackOverflow.
+At first, I thought I could ask anything regarding computer science on StackOverflow.
 But after I read the guidelines provided by Eric Raymond and found some examples on StackOverflow, I was able to change my attitude toward StackOverflow and furthermore, toward communication skills of software engineers.